Scope Heading link

 Research and Lab Projects

 Projects that contribute to a research project or are used in research facilities will be billed.
 These projects need to be submitted through the appropriate research submission form.
 Please provide a CFOAP number when submitting a project.
-We run tabs for research labs and bill monthly.
+We run tabs for research labs and bill each semester.

 |Laser cutting (billed per square foot)||Acrylic: 1/16″: $3, 1/8″: $6, 1/4″ $12 – Plywood: 1/8″: $3, 1/4″: $6 – Other materials: contact us|